 If you have any concerns about taking this medicine, talk to your doctor or pharmacist.

 Keep this leaflet with your medicine.

 What Aratac is used for

-Aratac is used to control certain heart rhythm conditions such as a fast or irregular heart beat or rhythm.
+Aratac is used to control a fast or irregular heart beat.

 Your doctor may have prescribed Aratac for another reason.

 Aratac is not recommended for use in children, as its safety and effectiveness in